 Complaints of discrimination, harassment or retaliation may be directed to NC State University.
 The University will respond and provide a fair procedure with due process protections for complainants and respondents.
 Appropriate corrective measures will be instituted for violations of this policy.
 NC State Complaint Procedures

-For More Information on Civil Rights & Diversity
+For More Information on Civil Rights

-CALS Human Resources CALS HR coordinates with NC State OIED on the investigation of discrimination complaints.
+CALS Human Resources coordinates with the Office of Equal Opportunity on the investigation of discrimination complaints.
 Rebecca Zuvich, CALS Assistant Dean for Personnel rebecca_zuvich@ncsu.edu